Skip to main content

 • Statistics

-Special equipment and costs: A protractor, compass, ruler and a scientific calculator of about Casio FX- standard.
+Special equipment and costs: A protractor, compass, ruler, and a scientific calculator of about Casio FX- standard.
 Casio fx-991ES or fx-115ES are recommended (no graphical calculators are permitted).

 Continuation of subject: The successful completion of the course will prepare students well for the courses on offer at Forms 6 and 7, Cambridge and NCEA courses.